What are the main functions of

 The different muscle types also work together to make these functions possible.
-For instance, while you're running (using skeletal muscles), your heart pumps harder (due to the cardiac muscle), which causes you to breathe heavier (using smooth muscles).
+For instance, when you run (skeletal muscles), your heart pumps harder (cardiac muscle), and causes you to breathe heavier (smooth muscles).

-Keep reading to learn about some of your muscular system’s main functions.
+Keep reading to learn more about your muscular system’s functions.

-The involuntary cardiac and smooth muscles help your heart beat and blood flow through your body.
-The cardiac muscle, known as the myocardium, is found in the walls of heart.
-The cardiac muscle is controlled by the autonomic nervous system, which is responsible for most bodily functions.
+The involuntary cardiac and smooth muscles help your heart beat and blood flow through your body by producing electrical impulses.
+The cardiac muscle (myocardium) is found in the walls of the heart.
+It’s controlled by the autonomic nervous system responsible for most bodily functions.

 Your diaphragm is the main muscle at work during quiet breathing.
-More labored breathing, like what you experience during exercise, may require accessory muscles to assist the diaphragm.
-These may include the abdominal, neck, and back muscles.
+Heavier breathing, like what you experience during exercise, may require accessory muscles to help the diaphragm.
+These can include the abdominal, neck, and back muscles.

 Digestion is controlled by smooth muscles found in your gastrointestinal tract.
 This comprises the:

 The digestive system also includes the liver, pancreas, and gallbladder.

 Your smooth muscles contract and relax as food passes through your body during digestion.
 These muscles also help push food out of your body through defecation, or vomiting when you’re sick.

 Smooth and skeletal muscles make up the urinary system.
 The urinary system includes the:

 All the muscles in your urinary system work together so you can urinate.
 The dome of your bladder is made of smooth muscles.
 You can release urine when those muscles tighten.
 When they relax, you can hold in your urine.